J08nY/ecgen/README.md

 ecgen can be built using Make or CMake. ecgen uses git submodules for testing at:

  - `test/lib/assert.sh` pointing at <https://github.com/J08nY/assert.sh>
- - `test/lib/JSON.sh` pointing at <https://github.com/jimklimov/JSON.sh>
+ - `test/lib/JSON.sh` pointing at <https://github.com/J08nY/JSON.sh>
- - `test/lib/criterion` pointing at <https://github.com/Snaipe/Criterion>
+ - `test/lib/criterion` pointing at <https://github.com/Snaipe/Criterion>, its build requires meson.

 these need to be initialized for `make test` to work.